-Generally two types of Hydraulic cylinders are commonly used viz, a) Double acting cylinders, which can be used for pulling and pushing ,consists of piston , piston rod, body , covers, seals and fasteners, eye .
-Basically a sealed piston with rod reciprocates inside a cylindrical body under the pressure of oil.
-B) Single acting cylinder.
+Generally two types of Hydraulic cylinders are commonly used viz.

+a) Double acting cylinders, which can be used for pulling and pushing and consists of piston, piston rod, body, covers, seals, fasteners, eye etc. Basically a sealed piston with rod reciprocates inside a cylindrical body under the pressure of oil.

+b) Single acting cylinder.
 These types can only push/lift a load.
 The single acting cylinder cannot retract due to hydraulic force.
 It retracts due to weight/spring/ load.
-Hydraulic jacks are generally single acting type.
+Hydraulic jacks and clamping devices in a goggle valve are generally single acting type.